Babson Faculty Research Fund (BFRF)

 The Babson Faculty Research Fund is here to serve faculty members in all stages of their research activities.
 The BFRF, through a competitive process, provides financial support for meritorious faculty research projects.

 In addition to supporting individual faculty research projects, the BFRF engages in other activities throughout the year to keep the Babson faculty and staff informed about ongoing research, faculty research publications and presentations, and funding opportunities.
-The BFRF sponsors programs that feature faculty research presentations, and publishes newsletters, Research@Babson College, Annual Reports, and a Working Paper series.
+The BFRF sponsors programs that feature faculty research presentations, and publishes newsletters, Research@Babson College, and Annual Reports.